boldare/xsolve-bootstrap-crud-bundle/README.md

 There is created example layout using twitter bootstrap styles in resources.
 After successful installation you can start with prepared example layout based on bootstrap's home page.

-To do this, you need to extend your base layotu file in app/Resources/views/base.html.twig by:
+To do this, you need to extend your base layout file in app/Resources/views/base.html.twig by:

 ```
     {% extends 'XsolveBootstrapCrudBundle::examplelayout.html.twig' %}